 Alas, I don’t own an exact dupe of Olivia’s tweed set, but I do have a similar tweed set that I adore.
 I was excited to break it out today!

 For my take on Olivia Rodrigo’s White House outfit, I started off with a white crop top and my light pink tweed skirt.
 (Olivia doesn’t seem to be wearing anything under her jacket, but I still wanted to have the option to remove it if it got too hot.)
 Then, I put on the light pink tweed jacket and buttoned it up.

 The shoes were a bit tricky.
 Like I mentioned at the beginning of the post, my right knee has been less than cooperative when it comes to heels and platforms lately.
-So, I compromised and wore a pair of white booties that are a bit taller than my usual booties, but still knee-friendly for me.
-They were also perfect to give the black-sock look Olivia has and my black socks only had to show a bit over the boot.
+So, I compromised and wore a pair of white booties that were a bit taller than my usual booties but still knee-friendly for me.
+They were also perfect for giving the black-sock look Olivia has, and my black socks only had to show a bit over the boot.

 I am aware that Olivia changed her platforms for black loafers halfway through her visit, but the iconic look of mixing a vintage tweed set with platform heels was just too good to skip.

 This outfit was everything I wanted and more!
 If you’ve been reading these posts for a long time, you know I love these types of sets.
 And I always love an excuse to take one of my sets out for a spin.
 This outfit was incredibly comfortable and cute!

 My best friend’s birthday dinner was that night, so it was a perfect look to wear.
 I might’ve been a bit overdressed, but I was very happy with my outfit.
 To be honest, I added black tights because it was raining (again!) and I carried a pair of black Converse with me just in case my knee started bothering me.
 It did, so I changed into my sneakers and it still looked really cute.